laurielaberge2/StockOptionsProject/README.md

 Developed by Laurie Laberge in October 2024

-Note: This was only tested on Android as I do not have an Mac or an iPhone
+Note: This was only tested on Android as I do not have a Mac or an iPhone

 ## Installation